 - Text-based search of alerts

-- All IoC events correlated with PCAPs, IPFIX flow records, and sessionized logs
+- All IoC events correlated with PCAPs, NetFlow records, and sessionized logs

 LOSSLESS PACKET Capture with DATA ENRICHMENT

 The immutable ground truth of any critical event – not merely an interpretation.
-Packet Continuum provides a performance guarantee of sustained lossless capture rate, for a set of real-time packet analytics (Case Manager) functions, and a specified number of Packet Continuum cluster nodes.
+Packet Continuum provides a performance guarantee of sustained lossless capture rate, for a set of real-time packet analytics (Threat Hunting / Log Investigator) functions, and a specified number of Packet Continuum cluster nodes.
 This means a deterministic guarantee to capture every packet under real world conditions, not just a “best effort” attempt.

-- Lossless packet capture from 1Gbps, to 40Gbps, to 100+Gbps telco interfaces
+- Lossless packet capture from 1Gbps to 100+Gbps telco interfaces

 - Remote Packet Viewer for wireshark details about packets-in-place at remote sites